bitdessin/PyDAIR/docs/implementation.rst

 #.
 To identify V gene that used in Rep-Seq IgH sequence,
    an IgH sequences is aligned to V gene database using BLAST.
-   The best-hit of V gene in database is assigned to V gene that used in IgH sequence.
+   The best hit of V gene in database is assigned to V gene that used in IgH sequence.
    Parameters of BLAST can be changed by users.
 #.
-Same to as-signment of V gene, the J gene is identified by
+Same to assignment of V gene, the J gene is identified by
    aligning IgH sequence to J gene database using BLAST.
 #.
-To identify CDR3 sequence, regu-lar expression matching is
+To identify CDR3 sequence, regular expression matching is
    used to seek the YYC motif from the end of V-aligned region and seek the WGxG motif from the start of J-aligned region.
-   This is because CDR3 sequence is defined between these two highly conserved motifs (North et al., 2011; Kabat, 1991).
+   This is because CDR3 sequence is defined between these two highly conserved motifs.
 #.
 To identify D gene, the identified CDR3 sequence is aligned
    to D gene database using BLAST.
    However, if CDR3 sequence is unidentifiable,